 Loans and advances from financial institutions are available against minimum eligibility, making them among the more popular sources of business finance.

 Finance in business can be broadly categorised under two types –

 Better known as borrowed capital, debt finance is either a short term or a long term funding to be repaid along with interest to the lender.

 - Equity finance

-It is a type of finance raised in exchange for partial ownership of the business.
+It is a financing option for businesses, raised in exchange of partial ownership of the business.
 Equity finance can either be capital introduced by the owner or by the investor/s.
 In case of the latter, the investors become shareholders of the company.

 MSME stands for Micro, Small and Medium Enterprise.
 It was introduced by the Government of India in agreement with the Micro, Small and Medium Enterprises Development (MSMED) Act of 2006.
 As per this act, MSMEs are the enterprises involved in the production, processing or preservation of goods and commodities.
 Vital for economic growth, this sector contributes around one-third of the country’s GDP and generates employment for around 110 million of the population.

 It also plays an important role in the socio-economic development of the country as many of these enterprises operate in rural India.
 According to the Government's annual report of 2018-2019, more than 6 lakh MSMEs operate in the country.